The power of obsession

 That's why we turn to books as we go about our lives being dependable parents and coworkers and neighbors.
 To experience those intense feelings from the comfort of our bed or Lazy-boy or beach blanket.

 We want our protagonists to be obsessed.
-We want their them consumed by that white-hot center of desire.
+We want them consumed by that white-hot center of desire.

 They don't have to be dealing with matters of life and death, either.
 There are many ways to raise the stakes in a novel or memoir.